MacauleyMorgan/Project-Three/README.md

 The Flask Framework was used to create and initialise the app in order to run the server and to navigate through the site using routing and login functionality.
 ### Jinja Templating
 Jinja Templating was used alongside Flask modules in order to create Python implementation in the html files rendered by the app
+## External utility
+### Font Awesome
+Font Awesome was used to generate icons for the website and to style the links in a more reader friendly fashion
+### Favicon
+A Favicon was generated to display a recognisable icon in the browser tab in order to be more user friendly on the front end

 # Deployment
 ## GitHub version control